 Modification of Child Custody to Move or Relocate Out of the State of Nevada – Learn more about the process the custodial parent must go through before moving out of state with the child.
 If the other parent does not agree with the move, then the custodial parent must petition the court for permission to move out of the State of Nevada in a modification action of the underlying order.
 Modifications of child custody and visitation agreements are particularly common in military divorces where the parents might move more often.

 Finding an Attorney for Felony Child Custody Violations

-If you are accused of violating a child custody order, then contact the experienced attorneys at Mills, Mills & Anderson to discuss your case.
-We represent clients throughout Clark County including Las Vegas, Henderson, and North Las Vegas.
+If you are accused of violating a child custody order, then contact the experienced attorneys at Mills & Anderson to discuss your case.
+We represent clients throughout Clark County including Las Vegas, Henderson, and North Las Vegas for all family law and divorce matters.
 Call to schedule a consultation with an attorney to discuss your case.
 Find out what you need to do today to protect yourself against an unjust prosecution.